Pork Spring Rolls with Spicy Peanut Sauce

 If you don’t have a food processor, you could easily just stir everything together in a bowl.
 Just make sure to mince your garlic really finely if you’re using it.
 You definitely don’t need a food processor to make this recipe.

-Making the rolls
+Making the Pork Spring Rolls

 I wanted to make sure that I had everything ready, which I recommend, so at some point before you start rolling, slice up your red peppers, cucumbers, and basil.
 You could use lots of veggies for these guys, but these were really good as a start.